Spamakin/Spamakin/README.md

 Hello!
 My name is Anakin and I'm a student studying mathematics @ UIUC.
 My interests fall in the union of abstract algebra, combinatorics, and algorithms.
 Currently my primary interests lie in algebraic combinatorics, computational group theory, and computational commutative algebra.
-When I'm not learning about those things, I love spending time talking about coffee and all things motorsport (Formula 1, WEC, IMSA, IndyCar, Formula E, NASCAR, GTWC).
+When I'm not learning about those things, I love spending time talking about coffee and motorsport (Formula 1, WEC, IMSA, IndyCar, Formula E, NASCAR, GTWC).

 ## Current